-Neat Informal Dress:
+Neat and Casual Dress:

-Worn at most other times not listed above, including trips off campus; dinners Monday - Saturday; Saturday lunch; and trips from School for vacations and weekends.
+Worn at other times not listed above, including dinners Monday - Saturday; Saturday lunch; and trips from School for vacations and weekends.
 Athletic attire is not appropriate.
-General appearance should be neat and clean
+General appearance should be neat and clean.

-- Collared sports shirt or sweater, long shirt tails must be tucked in - Tee-shirts are not permitted. - Pants, which could include jeans, must be in good condition - Bermuda length shorts are allowed during the fall and spring. - Shoes, in good condition, which could include sneakers, flip-flops or sandals
+- Collared sports shirt or sweater long shirt tails must be tucked in. - T-shirts are not permitted. - Pants must be in good condition and may include denim jeans. - Bermuda length shorts are allowed. - Shoes, in good condition, which could include sneakers, sandals, or flip flops